-I am a first year Ph.D. student in the Department of Linguistics at the University of California, Santa Cruz.
+I am a second year Ph.D. student in the Department of Linguistics at the University of California, Santa Cruz.
 Prior to coming to Santa Cruz in 2019, I was at the University of North Carolina where I received a Master’s degree in Linguistics.
 My Masters thesis was “On Subcategorization and PRIORITY: Evidence from Welsh Allomorphy” which was advised by Jennifer L. Smith.

 My research primarily focuses on phonology, the study of sound-structure systems in language.
 However, my current research is interested in questions concerning the phonology’s interfaces to other areas in linguistics, especially the morphological and syntactic components.